Do Go On - 500 (Part 2) - The Dolphin Experiments with Kirsty Webeck and Suren Jayemanne

 And he's got a promise writing.

-I'm gonna trust this now.
+I'm not going to trust this now.

 Well, I'm sure if there are caveats,

-he's got to write them in.
+he's got to write them in, sure.

 Yeah.